taxa-network/Developer-Grant-Program-P1/README.md

 ## Preparation

-Submit your Github username to the tService with AppID (code hash) `QmVo7WE5P1LK44a7qwt3fnozULqDRrDF4s9bQejPGwTq8o`:
+To finish the Taxa SDK challenge and receive the grant, you must submit your Github username to the tService with AppID (code hash) `QmVo7WE5P1LK44a7qwt3fnozULqDRrDF4s9bQejPGwTq8o`:

 ```py
 import json